 And that is just the Homepage.

-A complex website with interconnected functionality can have hundreds of scenarios to tested.
+A complex website with interconnected functionality can have hundreds of scenarios to be tested.
 QA teams usually adopt automation testing to speed up the process.

-Here are some ideas for test case:
+Here are some ideas for your web test cases:

 Once done, the real web testing process begins.